Woodlawn Baptist Church and Cemetery: History

 Most slave congregations were ministered by white pastors.
-In 1846, the young slave Hardin Smith, born in Virginia, was allowed by his master's wife to preach to a slave congregation at an evening service at the white Woodlawn Church.
+In 1846, the young slave carpenter Hardin Smith, born in Virginia, was allowed by his master's wife to preach to a slave congregation at an evening service at the white Woodlawn Church.
 It was located near Woodlawn Road.
 He was the first slave to preach to an area congregation.

 Hardin Smith was of mixed race; his white father was his mother's master Abner Smith.
 Hardin, his mother and siblings were sold away from Virginia.
-In Tennessee, he was secretly taught by his master's wife and children to read and write through the Bible; it was against state law at the time.
+In Tennessee, he was secretly taught by his master William H. Loving's wife and children to read and write through the Bible, which was against state law at the time.
 He in turn secretly taught many slaves to read and write.

 In 1866, after emancipation and the end of the Civil War, Hardin Smith and Martin Winfield were among three men in Haywood County selected by missionaries of the Baptist Home Mission Board for the first classes in ministry at the newly established Roger Williams College in Nashville.
 The Northern Baptists wanted to aid freedmen in the South and plant new churches.